ivanbogdv/The-brain-games/README.md

 ## Instructions
 You need a console to play games.
-Just type in the name of the game you want:
+Just type the name of the game you want:

 + Brain-prime
 + Brain-even